Owoscaw/uni_notes/calculus 1/Integration.md

 ## Integration using polar coordinates:

 When the region $D$ is rotationally symmetric, or has some kind of circular symmetry to it, polar coordinates could be useful to describe the region where $x=r\,cos\theta$ and $y=r\,sin\theta$.
 To convert a region in terms of cartesian coordinates into a region in terms of polar coordinates, the area element $dA=dxdy$ needs to be converted into polar coordinates. $dA$ describes the area of a rectangle with lengths $dx$ and $dy$, the area element in the infinitesimal limit of the integral.
+Consider a point $(r,\theta)$